Prom Etiquette Guide: How to Buy the Right Corsage

 peach-rose-corsage-2

 If you're buying a custom corsage, place your order a minimum of two weeks in advance.
 This will give the florist plenty of time to order the proper materials (and flowers) and make your corsage.
-You won't pick up the corsage until the morning of the dance to ensure the flowers are of optimum freshness, but planning ahead is key.
+You won't pick up the corsage until the morning of the dance to ensure that the flowers are of optimum freshness, but planning ahead is key.
 Once you pick up the corsage, store it in the refrigerator or a cool place until you give it to your date to keep the petals looking fresh and beautiful.

 How Much is a Corsage?